single-cell-genetics/singlecell_endodiff_paper/README.md

 All Chip-seq data used is available at PRJNA593217.

 ### Processed Data
-Processed single cell count data and metadata are available from Zenodo: https://zenodo.org/record/3625024.
+Processed and raw single cell count data, metadata, as well as donor-level allele-specific expression (ASE) data are available at [this Zenodo link](https://zenodo.org/record/3625024).
+Note that raw counts are not integer numbers due to feature quantification being performed using [Salmon]().
+See details of preprocessing steps in [the Snakefile provided]().